langlk/ecommerce-refactor/README.md

 * Users can show and hide product details with AJAX.
 * Users can remove items from their shopping cart with AJAX.
 * Order items cannot have a quantity less than 1.
+* Site displays a flash message when user signs up, signs in, and signs out.

 ## Known Bugs